realitytracing/Reality-Tracing-WIP/human-foundations/salience-capture-principle-and-the-plural-clamp-requirement.md

 ---
 title: Salience Capture Principle and the Plural Clamp Requirement
 artifact_type: Core Framework Document
-section: Human Foundations / General Structural Doctrine
+section: General Structural Doctrine / Population-Scale Stability
 status: Working Draft (Revisable)
 related:
   - Salience
   - Local Ends
   - Habituation
   - Reality Tracing
-  - Free Will and Salience
+  - Trust, Runaway Local Ends, and Human Clamps
   - The Proactivity Trap and Constraint-Aware Justice
-  - Trust, Runaway Local Ends, and Human Clamps
+  - Asymmetry Dwell Time
+  - Collective Salience, Legitimacy, and the Metabolic Loop
+  - The Local-End Stability Doctrine
 ---

 # Salience Capture Principle and the Plural Clamp Requirement

 ## Purpose

-This document formalizes a general anti-runaway principle.
+This document formalizes a general anti-runaway principle for analyzing populations, institutions, and large-scale systems.

-Many human ends are legitimate in bounded form.
+Many ends are legitimate in bounded form.

-They become destabilizing when they absorb too much salience, suppress competing local ends, and begin to function as if they are self-grounding.
+They become destabilizing when they absorb too much collective salience, suppress competing local ends, and begin to function as if they are self-grounding.

 This document explains:

-- what salience capture is
+- what salience capture is at population scale
 - why it happens
 - why no local end can fully ground itself
 - why viable stability requires plural clamps
 - why suppression alone is an unstable anti-runaway strategy
+- how to detect clamp erosion in real systems

 This is a structural doctrine, not a moral verdict.